 This is sometimes called a democratic management style, as it decentralizes authority.

 When conducting meetings, the leader takes a hands-off approach.
 They act more like facilitators, letting employees open up and do the talking.
 They work alongside team members, focusing on building relationships and rapport.

 Richard Branson, CEO of the Virgin Group, perfectly embodies this democratic leadership style.
 He has a collaborative management approach that empowers his employees to reach the goals of the organization.

 - Performance improves due to greater ownership for all team members

-- Better staff engagement with reduced grievances and employee turnover
+- Better employee engagement with reduced grievances and employee turnover

-- Can be indecisive, with it taking too long to reach a decision
+- Can be indecisive, taking too long to reach a decision

 - Social pressure to conform with groupthink

 - Can result in inefficiency and low productivity